reineruhry/terraform-aws-archivesspace/README.md

 - Nginx for http to https redirects and certbot (optional for SSL certs)
 - MySQL cli for creating the database
+- Nginx proxy for routing to ArchivesSpace endpoints
 - ArchivesSpace with EFS for persistence (`/archivesspace/data`)
 - Solr with EFS for persistence (`/var/solr`)